-You can apply for service by calling the Supervised Access directly at 519.355.1127.
+You can apply for service by contacting the Supervised Access Program directly.
 An application can be sent to you by mail or e-mail.

 Once the Program Supervisor receives the packages back from both caregivers involved, they will call to set up separate intake appointments.